sendecomp/sendecomp-website/README.md

 This website uses [Jekyll](http://jekyllrb.com/), which is a software tool for generating static websites from templates and plain text.
 Jekyll's templating makes it easier to maintain the website because there is less repeated code.
-Another benefit of this is that those without background knowledge of the website's innerworkings can make simply changes to the website, e.g., the data files.
+Another benefit of this is that those without background knowledge of the website's inner workings can make simply changes to the website, e.g., the data files.

 If you wish to build the website, you will need to follow the [installation instructions on Jekyll's website](http://jekyllrb.com/docs/installation/).